webdevelopers-eu/javascript-dna/README.md

 For developement you can have empty `script` tags linking to external javascripts: `<script id="myScript" src="/libs/myscript.js"></script>`.
 DNA will figure out that the content of `script` tag is missing and will use linked resource instead.

-For live site you can populate the HTML with embeded scripts or use the web server [PageSpeed Module](https://developers.google.com/speed/pagespeed/module/) or other tools to do it automatically for you.
+For production site you can populate the HTML with embeded scripts or use the web server [PageSpeed Module](https://developers.google.com/speed/pagespeed/module/) or other tools to do it automatically for you.

 ## Examples